ingararntzen/timingdocs/docs/source/dataset.rst

 performace, i.e. ``Array.sort()``, which is O(NlogN) (see `sorting
 complexity`_).
 Importantly, support for :ref:`batch operations<dataset-batch>`
-reduces the sorting overhead by ensuring that sorting is needed only once for a large batch operation, instead of repeatedly for each cue argument.
+reduces the sorting overhead by ensuring that sorting is needed only once for a each batch operation, instead of repeatedly for every cue argument.
 The implementation of **lookup** uses binary search to identify the appropriate cues, yielding O(logN) performance.
-The crux of the lookup algorithm is to resolve the cues which COVERS the lookup interval in sub linear time.
+The crux of the lookup algorithm is to resolve the cues which *COVERS* (see :ref:'interval-comparison') the lookup interval in sub linear time.

 .. _sorting complexity: https://blog.shovonhasan.com/time-space-complexity-of-array-sort-in-v8/

 To indicate the performance metrics of the dataset, some measurements have been collected for common usage patterns.
-For this particular test, a standard laptop computer is used (Lenovo ThinkPad T450S, 4 cpu Intel Core i5-53000 CPU, Ubuntu 18.04).
+For this particular test a standard laptop computer is used (Lenovo ThinkPad T450S, 4 cpu Intel Core i5-53000 CPU, Ubuntu 18.04).
 Tests are run with Chrome and Firefox, with similar results.
-Though results will vary between systems, these measurements should give a rough indication.
+Though results will vary between systems, these measurements should at least give a rough indication.

 Update performance depends primarily the size of the cue batch, but also a few other factors.
-The **update** operation is more efficient if the dataset is empty ahead of the operation.
-Also, since the **update** operation depends on sorting internally, it matters if the cues are mostly sorted or random order.
+The update operation is more efficient if the dataset is empty ahead of the operation.
+Also, since the update operation depends on sorting internally, it matters if the cues are mostly sorted or random order.